Hello! I'm Beth.

 "Jonathan." produced by Moonbox Productions

-Moonbox Productions will be producing my play "Jonathan" at the Boston Center for the Arts in their next season!
+Moonbox Productions will be producing my play "Jonathan" at the Boston Center for the Arts in February of 2022!
 Originally planned to open in June of 2020, "Jonathan" was waylaid by the COVID-19 crisis.
 However, the show will go on!

 “Jonathan” is a play about a young man living with autism who is working at a big-box store during the busy holiday season.
 This play asks audiences to consider their beliefs about disability, employment and education, and to take a real look at how we all treat each other.